What Inspires Me

 I discovered the power of a good story when I read Charlotte’s Web, by E. B. White, as a young girl.
 I reread that book so many times, hiding away in my closet so I could cry freely when Charlotte died.

 The magical ingredient that makes an unputdownable story is what inspires me to write—along with my lifelong quest to discover deeper truths through spirituality and science.
 My writing reflects those things that intrigue and define me.

-- LOST INSIDE HER, 71,000 words, is a young adult supernatural romance.
-A young girl with a mysterious mental disorder befriends a Native American classmate who helps her discover who she is.
+- LOST INSIDE HER is a 71,000-word young adult supernatural romance, in which a young girl with a mysterious mental disorder befriends a Native American classmate who helps her discover who she is.

 Works in Progress

 - MY GOODBYE AND HELLO is a middle grade contemporary novel about a young girl who struggles to find meaning as she copes with the death of her grandmother and the premature birth of her sister.

 - ME: TRANSFORMED is a non-fiction account of my sister’s two-year Peace Corps experience in Cameroon, Africa.